Get your free and exclusive +30-page Authentication Analytics Whitepaper

 The current limitations suggest Atlas's passkey implementation is in its early stages.
 Several developments seem likely:

-Synchronization: OpenAI may eventually enable passkey synchronization across Atlas installations, similar to how Google evolved Chrome Profile passkeys into the synchronized Google Password Manager system.
+Synchronization: OpenAI may eventually enable passkey synchronization across Atlas installations, similar to how other browsers evolved from device-bound to synced passkeys.

 ChatGPT Atlas represents OpenAI's ambitious entry into the browser space, but its passkey implementation remains limited.
 Let's answer the questions posed at the beginning:

-Does it access existing credential stores and password managers?#
+6.4 Does ChatGPT Atlas access existing credential stores and password managers?#

 Do: